 Although the “MacPherson strut” suspension design was not well suited to Ford’s contemporary body-on-frame domestic cars, it subsequently found its way onto some of Ford’s small European cars, including the Consul and Zephyr, from Ford of Britain; the Taunus, from Ford’s German subsidiary; and the second-generation Ford Vedette, from Ford SAF, the company’s French subsidiary.

 Other manufacturers were relatively slow to adopt the design, presumably due in large part to a reluctance to pay royalties on the use of MacPherson’s patents.
-The first outside user — albeit only by a technicality — was Simca, which acquired Ford’s French subsidiary in 1954 and continued to build the Vedette under license until 1961.
+Once those expired, the floodgates opened.
 Porsche adopted strut-type suspension for the 911 in 1963 (albeit with torsion bars, rather than coil springs), while Volkswagen began using MacPherson struts in the late 1960s.
 After the original patents expired, the MacPherson strut quickly proliferated throughout the industry, particularly for compact, front-wheel-drive cars like the Volkswagen Golf.

-MacPherson had originally intended his strut suspension design to be used on all four wheels.
-For cost reasons, many production models have MacPherson struts only on the front wheels.
-In 1957, Lotus’s Colin Chapman developed a very similar strut-type rear suspension for the Lotus 12 Formula Two racers, as well as the subsequent Lotus Elite production cars.
-As a result, rear strut suspensions are often (somewhat unfairly) called Chapman struts, rather than MacPherson struts, although the designs are basically identical.
+MacPherson had originally intended his strut suspension design to be used on all four wheels, although for cost reasons, many production models had MacPherson struts only on the front wheels, retaining a live axle in back.
+However, in 1957, Lotus’s Colin Chapman developed a very similar strut-type rear suspension for the Lotus 12 Formula Two racers, as well as the subsequent Type 14 Lotus Elite production cars.
+The Chapman strut, as this design was known, was essentially a rear MacPherson strut located by a trailing link and the halfshaft, which does double duty as a control arm.

 Curiously, the MacPherson strut wasn’t used on any domestic Ford products until the 1970s.
 Another of MacPherson’s achievements, however — front suspension ball joints, replacing the traditional kingpins — was adopted in the mid-fifties, and became universal on American cars by the end of the following decade.
-(MacPherson didn’t invent the ball joint suspension, which was largely the work of Ford supplier Thompson Products, but he was responsible for the design making it to production, which many contemporary engineers had thought impractical.)
+(MacPherson didn’t invent the ball joint suspension, which was Ford’s version was largely the work of Ford supplier Thompson Products — and had been common in Europe for some time — but he was responsible for applying it to full-size American cars, something many contemporary engineers had thought infeasible.)

 Thanks to these successes, MacPherson was promoted to corporate vice president of Ford engineering in May 1952, succeeding Harold Youngren.
 He remained in the VP slot for six years, finally retiring in May 1958, at the age of 66.
 He died in 1960.